backstage/backstage/docs/getting-started/configuration.md

 Backstage will re-read the configuration.
 If there's no errors, that's great!
 We can continue with the last part of the configuration.
-The next step is needed to change the sign-in page, this we actually need to add in the source.
+The next step is needed to change the sign-in page, this you actually need to add in the source code.

 Open `packages/app/src/App.tsx` and below the last `import` line, add: